Aha43/PsLocations/tools/e2e-tests.md

 ## wip on making end to end test list

+Written with manual end to end testing in mind but the pester tests should cover all cases.
+The diference being here I will write 'cd ...' but in the pester test Set-Location probably will be used.

 - [x] 1 create test area directory TestArea
 - [x] 2 create in test area a locations directory named TestLocations, set $env:LocHome to point to it
 - [ ] 3 make a directory under TestAres called Loc1 and make it the current dir